Fees and funding

 Elys Roberts Scholarship - Global Health

-For September 2024, a scholarship is available to help fund the first year of study in MSc Global Health by distance learning, where you can exit with a Postgraduate Certificate, potentially leading to a Postgraduate Diploma or Masters in Global Health.
+For September 2024, a scholarship is available to help fund the first year of study in MSc Global Health by distance learning.

 The purpose of the scholarship is to equip those who want to make an impact in Global Health and to support international humanitarian work.
 The scholarship is available to support those pursuing a career in Global Health, from or working in low/middle-income countries who might not otherwise have the means to study for a postgraduate qualification.